lxndrblz/forensics.im/content/blog/parsing-microsoft-teams-indexeddb.md

 image: "images/blog/blog-2.jpg"

 # meta description
-description: "This post explains how communication aretefacts from the IndexedDB of the Microsoft Teams desktop client can be extracted and written into a structured format."
+description: "This post explains how communication artefacts from the IndexedDB of the Microsoft Teams desktop client can be extracted and written into a structured format."

 # taxonomies
 categories: ["Application Usage"]